 This policy is made to guide Council on how it will carry out its planning functions, and to provide a local context for decision making in relation to contaminated land.
-This policy is intended to supplement, and should be read together with, the Managing Land Contamination Planning Guideline (1998) with reference to Part 7A of the Environmental Planning and Assessment Act 1979.
+This policy is intended to supplement, and should be read together with, the Managing Land Contamination Planning Guideline (1998) with reference to Part Schedule 6 of the Environmental Planning and Assessment Act 1979.

-It is expected that the reader of this policy will be familiar with the general contaminated land management framework that is set out in the Managing Land Contamination Planning Guideline (Department of Urban Affairs and Planning and EPA 1998), State Environmental Planning Policy 55 Remediation of Land (SEPP 55), the National Environmental Protection (Assessment of Site Contamination) Measure 1999, and other applicable legislation.
+It is expected that the reader of this policy will be familiar with the general contaminated land management framework that is set out in the Managing Land Contamination Planning Guidelines (Department of Urban Affairs and Planning and EPA 1998), State Environmental Planning Policy - 55 Remediation of Land (SEPP 55), the National Environmental Protection (Assessment of Site Contamination) Measure 1999, and other applicable legislation.

-This policy sets out the local requirements for Council_and must be read in conjunction with the other documents mentioned.
-Further information about the general principles of contaminated land management and how Council's policy may relate to the sale or redevelopment of your land may be found on www.narromine.nsw.gov.au.
+This policy sets out the local requirements for Council and must be read in conjunction with the other documents mentioned.
+Further information about the general principles of contaminated land management and how Council's policy may relate the sale redevelopment of your land may to or be found on www.narromine.nsw.gov.au.